WSJF Agile Framework

 Specify Criteria for Each Role

 Let’s say you need to develop a new feature for your website.
 You have at least three roles – UX designer, front-end, and back-end – all have a different Job Size for that feature.
-UX needs a Job Size of 3 days, front-end needs one day, and back-end needs five days.
+UX needs a Job Size of 3 days, the front-end needs one day, and the back-end needs five days.
 What is the Job Size for the total project?

 Ducalis can handle that for you with an asynchronous prioritization approach.